 The RISE Learning Institute supports and promotes a wide variety of high-impact experiential learning opportunities.
 Of course, undergraduate research, project-based learning, and service-learning all provide great experiential education for students.
 But RISE does not confine itself to these categories: our staff members are happy to work with faculty from all disciplines to brainstorm ways of bringing experiential learning into the classroom—and ways of connecting students to the world beyond BC.
 Please feel free to reach out to us.

-Internships: Internships are one of the most impactful forms of experiential education.
+Internships.
+Internships are one of the most impactful forms of experiential education.
 The Academic Internship Program, which is part of RISE’s Center for Career Connections, helps students in all majors connect to internships and other experiential learning opportunities.
-If you would like the RISE staff to speak to your students about internships related to your field of study, please contact Chiew Jones, Associate Director for Experiential Learning, or Kristen Davey, Program Manager for Internships.
+If you would like the RISE staff to speak to your students about internships related to your field of study, please contact Chiew Jones, Associate Director for Experiential Learning, or Kimberly Martin, Program Manager for Internships.